 If you had the flu vaccine last year, either because you were pregnant or because you're in a vulnerable group, you need to have it again this year.

-Read more about how the flu vaccine works.
+Find out more about how the flu vaccine works

 Will the flu jab give me flu?

-No. The vaccine doesn't contain any live viruses, so it can't cause flu.
-Some people get a slight temperature and aching muscles for a couple of days afterwards, and you may feel a bit sore at the injection site.
+No. The vaccine does not contain any live viruses, so it cannot cause flu.
+Some people get a higher temperature and aching muscles for a couple of days afterwards, and you may feel sore at the injection site.

 Can I have the flu jab at the same time as the whooping cough vaccine?

-Yes, you can have the flu jab at the same time as the whooping cough vaccine, but don't delay your flu jab simply so you can have both at the same time.
+Yes, you can have the flu jab at the same time as the whooping cough vaccine, but do not delay your flu jab so you can have both at the same time.

 The best time to get vaccinated against whooping cough is from 16 weeks up to 32 weeks of pregnancy.